quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part49_20.4_Code_Listi.md

 ---

 #### Hamiltonian Construction in Bound.py and Scatt.py
 Background context: In both `Bound.py` and `Scatt.py`, the Hamiltonian is constructed to solve for bound states or scattering states using the Lippmann-Schwinger equation.
-The Hamiltonian \( H \) is set up based on the potential \( V \).
+The Hamiltonian $H $ is set up based on the potential$V$.

-:p How does the Hamiltonian matrix \( A \) get constructed in both scripts?
+:p How does the Hamiltonian matrix $A$ get constructed in both scripts?
 ??x
-The Hamiltonian matrix \( A \) is constructed by evaluating the potential energy terms and summing them with appropriate weights.
+The Hamiltonian matrix $A$ is constructed by evaluating the potential energy terms and summing them with appropriate weights.
 This involves setting up a symmetric matrix where each element represents an interaction between different momentum states.

 ```python
 # Pseudocode for constructing the Hamiltonian matrix